servicecatalog/oscm-helm/README.md

 Prerequisites:
 - gcloud SDK with kubectl on your system (alternatively, you can use the Kubernetes Dashboard).
-- Kubernetes cluster with 2 nodes type "n1-standard-2" (2 CPU, 7.5 GB) in Google Container Engine
+- Kubernetes cluster with 2 nodes of type "n1-standard-2" (2 CPUs, 7.5 GB) in Google Container Engine
 - Gmail account for OSCM email notification allowing for access of less secure applications (or other mail server solution)

 Set the correct target cluster from the client using commands shown in GCP.
 To get the commands, use the "connect" button on your cluster in Container Engine/Container clusters.